cooperrc/engineering-dynamics/_sources/syllabus.md

 2. The reading assignments have Campuswire discussions, post an answer to the question for 1-out-of-3 posts.
 You can respond to a colleague's post for 2-out-of-3 posts/week.
-3. The peer review will be done in week 4.
+3. The peer review will be done in week while building the final project.
 You should provide helpful feedback to two colleagues' Project Reports.
 Focus on how to make the problem statements and solutions clear and accurate.